JamieSilakom618/EVSeqDNAFeatureProfiler/README.md

 ## Data and Resource Availability

 Raw FASTQ and aligned BAM files are not included in this repository due to their large file size.
-The EV-associated DNA sequencing data generated in this study have been deposited in the DNA Data Bank of Japan (DDBJ) Sequence Read Archive under **BioProject accession PRJDB40093**.
-The raw sequencing data are available under **Run accession DRR1066343**.
+The EV-associated DNA sequencing data generated in this study have been deposited in the DNA Data Bank of Japan (DDBJ) Sequence Read Archive under **BioSample** accession **SAMD01796820**.

 All scripts, source code, analysis workflows, and documentation required to reproduce the analyses presented in this study are provided in this repository.